roshiajin-kunai/sakkamade.github.io/_posts/2021-02-19-autodoll-extra-5.md

 "A salad?
 The malfunction of Food Maker?"

-Hearing Yuuyami out, Lydia shook her head.
+Hearing Yuuyami, Lydia shook her head.

 "That's not what I meant."

-Lydia took a hold of the fork again, whereupon steadily stabbed a certain vegetable by the fork.
+Lydia took a hold of the fork again, whereupon slowly stabbed a certain vegetable by the fork.

 "This greenery!"